RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/index.md

 ## Save Your Project {.save}

 # Step 2: Colour the pixels {.activity}

+HTML is used to organise your content and CSS to style it.
+JavaScript is a programming language that can be used to change a web page as you interact with it.

 You could use HTML and CSS to set the background colour of individual pixels, but that would be a slow way to work!
 Instead you're going to add some JavaScript code to colour pixels automatically when you click on them.